 Mucin is a protein made by cells.
 It is used to make a thick fluid called mucus.
 Mucus is normally found in saliva and other substances throughout the body.
 When viewed under the microscope, mucin has a light blue or grey colour.
+A special stain called mucicarmine makes can be performed to highlight mucin inside cells.

 Mucin can be produced by both normal and abnormal cells.
 Cancers that produce mucin are usually called adenocarcinomas.
 Some non-cancerous tumours can also produce large amounts of mucin.